libersoft-org/yellow-server/INSTALL.md

 Before you start the server installation, you need to have Linux server with root access and your own domain name.

-Then add this domain record in your DNS for your new mail server:
+Then add this domain record in your DNS for your NEMP server:

-- **A** record of your new mail server, eg.: **A - mail.domain.tld** targeting your new mail server IP address
+- **A** record of your NEMP server, eg.: **A - nemp.domain.tld** targeting your NEMP server IP address

-Now for each domain you'd like to use with your new mail server add this record:
+Now for each domain you'd like to use with your NEMP server add this record:

-- **TXT** record that identifies your new mail server, eg.: **domain.tld TXT nemp=mail.domain.tld**
+- **TXT** record that identifies your NEMP server, eg.: **domain.tld TXT nemp=nemp.domain.tld**

 ## Installation